empira/PDFsharp/README.md

 Project documentation can be found on our DOCS site: <https://docs.pdfsharp.net>.

-Note: PowerShell 7 or higher is required to execute the PowerShell scripts that come with PDFsharp.
+Note: PowerShell 7 is required to execute the PowerShell scripts that come with PDFsharp.

 ### Download assets first